ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

   * /pl/active (for users with PetaLibrary allocations)
   * /scratch/summit (Summit only)
   * /rc_scratch (Blanca only)
-* Access to three default kernels in the CURC Anaconda distribution:
+* Access to three default kernels in the CURC Anaconda distribution (_Note: documentation on creating and importing your own custom kernels is provided below_):
   * Python2 notebooks
   * Python3 notebooks
   * BASH notebooks
-    * _documentation on creating and importing your own custom kernels is provided below_
+  * R notebooks
 * IPyParallel/IPython clusters

 ### Step 3: Open a notebook